-- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - 5.2 The options covered were as follows; - · Reintroduction of the settlement boundary - No settlement boundary - 5.3 A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered the majority of the community would support the work undertaken for an NDP. - The option of designating settlement boundary would also have seen a positive effect on the baseline.
+- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - 5.2 The options covered were as follows; - Do nothing - Manage future growth with a settlement boundary - Manage future growth through a criteria policy - Limit housing numbers on individual sites - Protect special publically accessible views - 5.3 A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered the majority of the community would support the work undertaken for an NDP. - The option of designating settlement boundary would also have seen a positive effect on the baseline.
 The designation of a settlement boundary would give additional certainty and help define those areas considered as the built form and open countryside.
 This can aid the direction of further growth to maintain the quality of the landscape and surroundings.
-There is less certainty over the positive effects on the baseline as any growth with be adjudged by criteria based policy. - 5.5 The final option of producing development management criteria policies was chosen.
+There is less certainty over the positive effects on the baseline as any growth with be adjudged by criteria based policy. - The option of producing development management criteria policies was chosen together with the designation of a settlement boundary.
 Criteria based policy does not give the same level of certainty as the other options, as it will be more reactionary than proactive in terms of growth proposals.
 However, the option will have a positive effect on the baseline, provided that criteria are added to the policies to safeguard or mitigate against any harm.
+Given the environmental constraints within the settlement, allocation of sites was problematic. - 5.6 The final two options considered were concerning particularly aspects of developments and protection of views.
+These will be considered further in the policy analysis.